mondb-dev/x402-wp/README.md

 - 🔒 **Easy Paywall Setup**: Add paywalls to any post or page with a few clicks
 - 💰 **Multi-Chain Support**: Accept payments on EVM (Ethereum, Base, Optimism, Arbitrum, Polygon) and Solana networks
+- 🪙 **Auto-Token Detection**: Simply paste any ERC-20 or SPL token contract address - the plugin automatically fetches token name, symbol, and decimals from the blockchain
 - 👤 **User Payment Profiles**: Authors and editors can configure their payment addresses
 - ⚙️ **Flexible Configuration**: Customize payment amounts and choose from supported tokens
 - 🔐 **Secure**: Implements WordPress security best practices with nonces, sanitization, and validation